PowershellScripts/SharePointOnline-ScriptSamples/Versioning/Enable minor versions for all lists/readme.md

  ```

-### If you think, I could have improved on anything, please let me know in the Q&A section!
+### If you think, I could have improved on anything, please let me know in the Issues section!